monjikura/girl_dev/README.md

 Putrajaya ...
 https://en.m.wikipedia.org/wiki/1986_Sabah_state_election

+and conduct unbecoming an officer and a gentleman in violation of the Uniform Code of Military Justice (UCMJ) Articles 86, 92, 107, 121, and 133, respectively.
+The charges were forwarded to Major General Robert L. Smolen, Commander, Air Force District of Washington, for disposition

 ...[5/28, 19:28] Xk: Polya-Vinogradov
 [5/28, 19:30] Xk: Quadratic Gauss sums are closely connected with the theory of theta functions